elenasinel/tech-week/docs/mentors-brief.md

 **Time Commitment:**

-Tech Mentors are expected to commit to a **min of 4-5 hrs in total over a couple of days**, where tech mentors can help teens identify a range of technologies available to teens to tackle a specific problem they want to tackle.
+Tech Mentors are expected to commit to a **minimum of 4-5 hrs in total over a couple of days**, where tech mentors can help teens identify a range of technologies available to teens to tackle a specific problem they want to tackle.
 If applicable, help source publicly available data sets, teach them how to prepare that data and use it to build a model.
-If they can and willing, they can continue to mentor the team in person or online via Skype or Slack
+If they can and willing, they can continue to mentor the team in person or online via Skype or Slack.

 - - -